fungenxi-nm2207/fungenxi-nm2207.github.io/README.md

 **Game structure**
 <br>
-input "name" -> click "begin" -> read instructions, click on "next" to go image map -> click on hidden element to go to "the box dodger" -> after completion, explain significance -> click on "next" to go to the same image map -> click on another element to go to "seize the moment" -> after completion, explain significance...(repeats until the final challenge is completed before getting them to restart the game if they want to
+input "name" -> click "begin" -> read instructions, click on "next" to go image map -> click on hidden element to go to "the box dodger" -> after completion, page to explain significance -> click on "next" to go to the same image map -> click on another element to go to "seize the moment" -> after completion, page to explain significance...(repeats until the final challenge is completed) before getting them to restart the game if they want to